atebitftw/zart/README.md

 ## Status - Playable for V3 Games ##
 Minizork is included with the source and is playable.

-All the V3 opcodes should be implemented (except load and restore... soon).
+All the V3 opcodes should be implemented.

 	Copyright (c) 1988 Infocom, Inc. All rights reserved.
 	ZORK is a registered trademark of Infocom, Inc.